 Are You Drawn To The Inner Quest?

 Many people think they can fulfill this inner quest by following a religion.
 But today, the trend is changing.
-Many create their own path.
+Many create their path.
 Either way, the journey always begins with the call, the desire to know the unknown.

-The hero’s journey always begins with the call.
+“The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land, Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
-And so it starts. — Joseph Campbell
+And so it starts.” — Joseph Campbell

 We use the quote above to start every new group meeting.
-And, so sets the tone and mission for the Hero’s Journey.
+And so sets the tone and mission for the Hero’s Journey.
 We recommend you use it too.
 It can be the spark that focuses everyone on learning and sharing.
 If you hear the call, join us.
 We can be a helpful resource on your journey.

-The use of these spiritual technologies does not involve belief in a religion.
-This means they are available to anyone that can follow a process.
-It’s like baking a cake.
+Spiritual exploration is not about faith or belief in a religion.
+They are processes that anyone can use.
+All you do is follow a process.
+We like to think of it just like baking a cake.
+When you want to bake a delicious cake, you follow a recipe.
 If you use the right ingredients and follow the directions, you get something delicious.
-The processes are formulas or ingredients for exploring consciousness.
+The processes of spiritual exploration are formulas or ingredients for exploring consciousness.